-No robot, no app, no algorithm touches the human heart as much as someone who seeks to do so.
+No robot, no app, no algorithm touches the heart as much as another human being who seeks to do so.

 If you want to thrive, you need to stop being antisocial and encourage connection with every human being who walks into your store.

-The true cutting-edge in retail these days is the human element.
-Why do you think online retailers like Bonobos, Warby Parker, and Birchbox are opening stores?
-They know the limits of online.
-By carefully crafting their experience in their boutiques, they are finding great success and are adding more stores.
+The true retail disruption these days is the human element.
+Why do you think online retailers like Bonobos, Warby Parker, Fabletics, and Birchbox are opening stores?
+They know the limits of selling online.
+By carefully crafting their experience in their boutiques, they are finding great success and adding more stores.

-Smaller retailers are the speedboats.
-You’re able to navigate much quicker than a Macy’s or hedge-fund owned chains.
+Smaller retailers are the speedboats and navigate more quickly than a Macy’s or hedge-fund-owned chains.

 The danger is when you maintain their bad habits in your stores.

-That’s what will be the death of Main Street.
+Amazon’s disruptive retail won't be the death of Main Street